ietf-wg-asdf/SDF/sdf.md

 them.
 These are listed in {{tbl-common-qualities}}.
 None of these qualities are required or have default values that are assumed if the quality is absent.
-If a label is required for an application and no label is given, the last part (`reference-token`, Section 3 of {{-pointer}}) of the JSON pointer to the definition can be used.
+If a label is required for an application and no label is given in the SDF model, the last part (`reference-token`, Section 3 of {{-pointer}}) of the JSON pointer to the definition can be used.